thischrisblack/the-fishpond/README.md

 # THE FISHPOND

 This is a contact-management app for retail stores who use the AIMsi P.O.S. system AND do their own collections on delinquent rental accounts.
 If that's you, this is your lucky day!
-(Except that this repo has no documentation on how to, you know, install and run it.
-I hope to fill in that gap on a later date.
-In the mean time, feel free to contact me if you need help!)
+(This app has no documentation at this time.
+If you'd like to implement it for your store, feel free to contact me if you need help!)

 This was built upon panique's [MINI, an extremely simple barebone PHP application](http://www.dev-metal.com/mini-extremely-simple-barebone-php-application/).